cloudoperators/greenhouse/docs/getting-started/operations/ownership.md

   ...
 ```

-which results in `metadata.labels` and a state `metadata.annotation` added in the target:
+which results in `metadata.labels` and a state in `metadata.annotations` added to the target:

 ```yaml
 metadata: